Vitamin D - dont leave it to guesswork

 Why are so many people deficient in vitamin D?
 And what can be done about it?

 Vitamin D is rarely out of the news nowadays and most people know that the "sunshine vitamin" is essential for good health.
 It helps our bodies absorb calcium, is thought to protect us from a host of diseases from cancer to multiple sclerosis, as well as supporting our nervous and immune systems.
-But despite its newsworthy status, the vast majority of people who buy a Vitamin D blood test from Medichecks report insufficient or deficient Vitamin D.
+But despite its newsworthy status, the vast majority of Medichecks customers have insufficient or deficient vitamin D levels.

-Vitamin D is created in our bodies by the action of sunlight on our skin.
-Although some foods contain small amounts of Vitamin D, eating oily fish or fortified fats isn't enough to get Vitamin D levels to optimum levels.
-To have an impact on Vitamin D creation the sun's rays need to be as direct as possible.
-If you lived close to the equator you would have ample opportunity for Vitamin D creation.
+Vitamin D is created in the body by the action of sunlight on the skin.
+Although some foods contain small amounts of vitamin D, eating oily fish or fortified fats isn't enough to get vitamin D levels to optimum levels.
+To have an impact on vitamin D creation the sun's rays need to be as direct as possible.
+If you lived close to the equator you would have ample opportunity for vitamin D creation.

-However, no matter how pale your skin, the chances are that in a British winter, unless you've jetted off for some winter sun, the likelihood is that you will, like the majority of our customers, have insufficient levels of Vitamin D. And if you are dark skinned and live in the UK, your chances of sufficient Vitamin D are even worse.
-Another way of getting Vitamin D in the winter months is to take supplements, but even when our clients report taking Vitamin D supplements, many of them still don't reach the desired levels in their blood.
-This is because many brands of Vitamin D, especially in a general multi-vitamin, don't contain enough Vitamin D to get to optimum levels.
+Another way of getting vitamin D in the winter months is to take supplements, but even when our customers report taking vitamin D supplements, many of them still don't reach the desired levels in their blood.
+This is because many brands of vitamin D, especially in a general multi-vitamin, don't contain enough vitamin D to get to optimum levels.

-With our affordable and convenient home-to-lab Vitamin D blood test, managing your Vitamin D has never been easier.
+With our affordable and convenient vitamin D blood test, managing your vitamin D level has never been easier.